 Be Mindful Of Your Surroundings: Not doing something as simple and essential as paying attention can place liability for an accident right in your hands.
 Paying attention to the road, pedestrians, traffic, and road obstacles may not always be easy when you’re speeding around on a scooter and having a good time.
 However, please make the effort and focus on your surroundings.
 Ride only where you are supposed to and stay alert.

 Use security equipment: Accidents happen.
 In fact, there are accidents that you will just not be able to avoid, no matter how safety minded you are.
 Because the possibility of an accident is so high, you must protect your physical well being by using helmets and other types of pads.
 Some cities require helmets and others do not.
 We strongly recommend that you always use a helmet while riding a scooter.
-It can make a world of difference.
+It can make a world of a difference.

 Do an equipment check: A quick equipment check shouldn’t take you more than a moment, but can help you discover any potential hazards before even starting your ride.
 First of all, check the tires on your scooter.
 Tires must not have worn out threads and must be maintained at a safe pressure.
 Also, check to make sure that the brakes are working.
 It is also a good idea to physically make sure everything is sturdy and firmly in place.

 Don’t be in a rush: Take it easy out there and move at a moderate pace.
 The faster you’re going, the harder it will be to stop or slow down in the event of an unexpected obstacle or emergency.
 This is especially relevant at night or when inclement weather is present.